 Paradental cyst - An inflammatory cyst forming most often along the distal or buccal root surface of partially impacted mandibular third molars, this cyst is thought to be the result of inflammation of the gingiva overlying a partly erupted third molar.
 Radiographically, it presents as a radiolucency in the apical portion of the root and represents from 0.5% to 4% of all odontogenic cysts.
 Treatment is by enucleation.

 Dentigerous (follicular) cyst - This is the most common developmental cyst (24% of all developmental cysts) and is thought to originate through the accumulation of fluid between reduced enamel epithelium and a completed tooth crown.
-It is usually found in the mandibular third molars, maxillary canines and maxillary third molars.
+It is usually found in conjunction with the mandibular third molars, maxillary canines and maxillary third molars.
 These cysts are most prevalent in the second to fourth decades.
-Radiographically, a unilocular radiolucency with well-defined sclerotic margins encircling the crown of an unerrupted tooth is seen.
-Treatment is with enucleation or decompression followed by enucleation if large.
+Radiographically, a unilocular radiolucency with well-defined sclerotic margins encircling the crown of an unerupted tooth is seen.
+The treatment for this type of cyst is enucleation.
+If the cyst is large, the treatment may be decompression, followed by enucleation.

 Original policy: March 12, 2007